mkubasik/GMX_binaries/README.md

 # GMX_binaries
-Compilations of GROMACS for GPU Hardware Variants
+Compilations of GROMACS for GPU Hardware of Runpod.io (NVIDIA)